 - (i) ensure connectivity, integration and strong functional and contemporary architectural relationships with the commercial developments within the Sector, Precinct and the balance of the Town Centre; - (ii) ensure that car parking areas in the Sector are enhanced by landscaped vehicular and pedestrian links.
-Potential conflict points between vehicular and pedestrian movements are to be minimised through considerate design; - (iii) where possible, provide opportunities for shared use of car parking and service areas between different developments and uses; - (iv) relate physically and functionally with each other in terms of architecture, location of major entries and changes in level; - (v) along the North Lakes Drive frontage, address the street in order to form an urban main street; - (vi) use paving treatments to define, as well as, encourage use of pedestrian movement area along North Lakes Drive frontage; and - (vii) be consistent with the DCP however it is important that flexibility be maintained in order to enable future planning to respond to changing requirements of the community and the marketplace.
+Potential conflict points between vehicular and pedestrian movements are to be minimised through considerate design; - (iii) where possible, provide opportunities for shared use of car parking and service areas between different developments and uses; - (iv) relate physically and functionally with each other in terms of architecture, location of major entries and changes in level; - (v) along the North Lakes Drive frontage, address the street in order to form an urban main street;

+- (vi) along Endeavour Boulevard, provide a defined edge and a transition between the predominantly commercial activities of the Precinct and the residential area to the north of Endeavour Boulevard: - (vii) use paving treatments to define, as well as, encourage use of pedestrian movement area along North Lakes Drive frontage; and - (viii) be consistent with the DCP however it is important that flexibility be maintained in order to enable future planning to respond to changing requirements of the community and the marketplace.